OdysLam/clyell/_posts/2020/2020-07-31-from-greek-uni-to-startup-en.md

 > What do you think of that X ?
 We have a product Y, do you have any idea on how to improve it?

-This way, they understand more effectively (and qualitatively) your knowledge, intuition and "apatite" for challenges.
+This way, they understand more effectively (and qualitatively) your knowledge, intuition and "appetite" for challenges.
 Startups, due to their small size and small risk-tolerance (as far as hiring is concerned), prefer to have a more refined hiring process, which undeniably is hard to scale up without reducing its quality.

 In other words, it's not **that** important to refine your knowledge on a particular subject, but rather refine your professional profile, your mindset and mental models, the way you approach and solve problems.